CERT-Polska/mwdb_iocextract/README.md

 ## Why?

-_Warning: this project is only relevant to [mwdb](https://mwdb.cert.pl) users.
-Mwdb is our solution for storing and extracting malware.
-If you're a white-hat security researcher interested in getting access to it, send a request via our website or email `info@cert.pl`._
+_Warning: this project is only relevant to [mwdb](https://mwdb.cert.pl) and [malduck](https://malduck.readthedocs.io) users._

-Mwdb configs are pretty unstructured (they're basically JSONs with some additional metadata).
+Malduck configs (like the ones in mwdb) are usually unstructured (they're just JSONs with some additional metadata).
 On the other hand, automated processing often requires structured data.

-For example, extracting and processing URLs is a common use case for analysts.
+For example, URL processing and extraction is a common use case for analysts.
 Sadly, every module stores them a bit differently (and due to backward compatibility we're not ready to change that).

-For example, compare how ISFB module reports its URls:
+For example, compare how we store URLs from ISFB:

 ```json
 "domains": [